mailsac/mailsac-examples/help/subscriptions/faq.rst

 What happens if I cancel my subscription?
 -----------------------------------------

-Any custom domains, private addresses, and other paid features will be removed.
+Any custom domains, enhanced addresses, and other paid features will be removed.
 Cancelling before the end of the term will result in all paid features being removed immediately.
 The :ref:`operations (Ops) per month <doc_api_calls>` will immediately revert to the free tier limits.